shivam887423/Cardiovascular-Risk-Prediction/README.md

 To prepare the data for analysis, extensive preprocessing was performed to clean and transform the data.
 This included handling missing values using median, mode, and KNN imputation techniques, as well as identifying and removing outliers using the Interquartile Range (IQR) method.
 Skewed continuous variables were also transformed using log and square root transformations to reduce skewness and improve model performance.

+Feature selection was performed using variance inflation factor to remove multicollinearity and a new feature called pulse pressure was created to capture the relationship between systolic and diastolic blood pressure.
+Redundant columns were also removed to simplify the dataset.
+The most important features for predicting CHD risk were identified as ‘age’, ‘sex’, ‘education’, ‘cigs_per_day’, ‘bp_meds’, ‘prevalent_stroke’, ‘prevalent_hyp’, ‘diabetes’, ‘total_cholesterol’, ‘bmi’, ‘heart_rate’, ‘glucose’, and ‘pulse_pressure’.

+To handle the imbalanced nature of the dataset, the SMOTE combined with Tomek links undersampling technique was used to balance the class distribution and improve model performance.
+The data was also scaled using standard scalar method to ensure that all features were on the same scale.